sethiyasanskar63/Sanskar_BED_LAB5/README.md

 #Submitted by: Sanskar Sethiya

-#Description: This project is created with the help of Spring framework, H2 Database and Thymeleaf template engine.
+#Description: This Employee Management Application created with the help of Spring framework, H2 Database and Thymeleaf template engine.